Recovering Voices Outreach

 The Mother Tongue Film Festival is a collaborative Smithsonian annual event, initiated by the Recovering Voices Program of the National Museum of Natural History.
 This multi-day event celebrates the United Nations International Mother Languages Day (February 21) by showcasing recently produced feature and short-length films about the cultural richness of Indigenous and endangered languages.

 The RV Seminar Series focuses on language and knowledge studies in a variety of fields including linguistics, biology, anthropology, and social geography.
 The series is free and open to the public and some seminars are shared on the web.
-Updates regarding seminars can be found on the Recovering Voices Blog.

 The RV Ethnographic Film Series is open to the public and is intended to help highlight NMNH's ethnographic film collections in the Human Studies Film Archives.
 Each film presentation hosts resident and local experts who can help contextualize the film for viewers.